 Designation is an online bootcamp that offers courses for people who want to develop the skills to become a designer from scratch.
 At Pathrise, fellows in our program should already have some background in their field of interest so that they can participate fully in our workshops, which prepare students for the questions they will see in their technical interviews.

-Our program is flexible, with only 4 hours of group sessions per week and 1-on-1 sessions that can be scheduled as needed by job seekers.
+Our program is flexible, with only 2-4 hours of sessions per week and 1-on-1 sessions that can be scheduled as needed by job seekers.
 Our curriculum is personalized to address each fellow’s specific needs.
-The Pathrise income share agreement is 9% of their first year’s salary and we never require upfront payments or deposits.
+The Pathrise income share agreement means that fellows don’t need to pay anything until they start working at a job they love and we never require upfront payments or deposits.

 Pathrise is a career accelerator that helps students land their dream job in tech through 1-on-1 mentorship.
 If you are interested in working with any of our mentors to get help with the technical and behavioral interviews or any other aspect of the job search, join Pathrise.